 How to Choose the Right Trust

 Estate plans should include a Last Will and Testament, a durable power of attorney, and a medical power of attorney.
 Some people also prepare other documents, like a Living Will or a trust.
-But, when you start working on your estate plan, how will you know which trust is right for you?
+But, when you start working on your estate plan, how will you know what is the right trust for you?

 Consider Your Goals